2013–14 Air Force Falcons men's basketball team

-The 2013–14 Air Force Falcons men's basketball team represented the United States Air Force Academy.
-The Falcons, led by second head coach Dave Pilipovich, they played their home games at the Clune Arena on the Air Force Academy's main campus in Colorado Springs, Colorado and were a member of the Mountain West Conference.
-They finished the season 12–18, 6–12 in Mountain West play to finish in tenth place.
+The 2013–14 Air Force Falcons men's basketball team represented the United States Air Force Academy during the 2013–14 NCAA Division I men's basketball season.
+The Falcons, led by second-year head coach Dave Pilipovich, played their home games at Clune Arena on the Air Force Academy's main campus in Colorado Springs, Colorado.
+They finished the season 12–18, with a 6–12 record in Mountain West play, and finished in tenth place.
 They lost in the first round of the Mountain West Conference tournament to Fresno State.